 Follow up review appointments are required to check the progress of healing and to change dressings.
 These are sually short appointments taking up to 15 minutes.
 As always please contact our reception team is you have any queries.

 Shorts or leggings are best to allow us to perform relevant assessments, and for us to be able to clearly see and analyse

 Not at all.
-Whilst we receive a lot of referrals from running coaches, personal trainers GP’s and other health professionals for this service.
-A referral is not necessary, if you feel that you have a running related injury – give us a call. .
+Whilst we receive a lot of referrals from GP’s and other health professionals seeking the best foot care for their patients.
+A referral for nail surgery and in-grown toenail management is not necessary, if you feel that you have anm issue with in-grown toenails – give us a call. .

-Running Gait Analysis sessions are generally conducted for the management of running injury and pain.
-Therefore these sessions are covered under your podiatry allocation within your private health insurance.
+Nail care and nail surgery are covered under your podiatry allocation within your private health insurance.
 Please contact your health insurer to determine your eligibility and level of cover.

 CSSM is equipped with a HICAPS facility to enable on the spot claiming for your convenience.